alisonrane/alisonrane.com/content/authors/admin/_index.md

 user_groups:
 ---

 I’m Alison, and I currently serve as a consultant and internal business intelligence for a firm that supports fundraising at mission-driven organizations.
-My experience has included data analysis projects for clients; designing, building, and managing small internal databases and applications; and managing IT services for a medium-sized professional services firm.
-As I look forward, I’m eager to invest further in my statistical skills working on projects that advance progressive causes.
+My experience has included data analysis projects for clients; designing, building, and managing small internal databases and applications; and managing the CRM and IT services for a medium-sized professional services firm.

 An example my data analysis (outside of work):
   * [Exploring Emo Music with Spotify Data](https://alisonrane.github.io/emo_exploration)